 Based on the above table, 41% of respondents are using knowledge for less than a third of tickets, while 11% of respondents are using knowledge for more than 90% of tickets.

 Please note that this doesn’t include the 18% of respondents who stated that their organization doesn’t currently use a knowledge management technology.

-Highlighting geographical differences in knowledge management
+Highlighting geographical differences

 The SDI Service Desk Benchmarking Report 2017 shows a lower level of knowledge management technology adoption in the UK (than in North America):

 It also takes a different perspective to measuring knowledge management success – asking the question: “Are knowledge base systems too difficult to implement and maintain on your service desk?”
 With the following results which show that 37% of respondents are still struggling with just the technology – even before considering any people-related issues related to knowledge sharing, use, and reuse:

 Are Knowledge Base Systems Too Difficult to Implement and Maintain?

 There are both positive and negative conclusions to be taken from the above statistics.
 On the positive side: